mjordan/larkm/README.md

 * "whoosh_index_dir_path": absolute or relative (to larkm.py) path to the Whoosh index data directory.
 Leave empty if you are not indexing ARK data.
 * "trusted_ips": list of client IP addresses that can create, update, delete, and search ARKs; leave empty to no restrict access to these functions (e.g. during testing).
 * "api_keys": list of strings used as API keys.
 Clients must pass their API key in a "Authorization" header, e.g. `Authorization: myapikey`.
-* "private_shoulders": list of shouder-to-IP list mappings that defines which client IP addresses resolution requests for ARKs with those shoulders may come from.

 ```json
 {